bigyaa/bigyaa/README.md

 🔭 I recently completed my Capstone Project, ["transcription-system"](https://github.com/bigyaa/transcription-system) where I developed an efficient and scalable solution for transcribing and diarizing bulks of recordings.
 You can explore more details in my top pinned repository.

-🌱 Currently, I'm enhancing my skill set with a certification in Advanced Data Analytics by Google, focusing on data analysis and interpretation.
+🌱 Currently, I'm enhancing my skill set with a certification in Advanced Data Analytics from Google, focusing on data analysis and interpretation.

+🔬 I am also working on a research paper pertaining to Edge Computing with one of my professors.
+Hoping to get it published by December.🤞🏻

 💼 I'm actively seeking job opportunities to apply my expertise in computer science, machine learning, and data analytics to create impactful solutions.